great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/configure_expectation_stores.md

 ## Microsoft Azure Blob Storage

-By default, new <TechnicalTag tag="profiling" text="Profiled" /> <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the ``expectations/`` subdirectory of your ``great_expectations/`` folder.
-Use the information provided here to configure a new storage location for Expectations in Azure Blob Storage.
+Use the information provided here to configure a new storage location for Expectations in Microsoft Azure Blob Storage.

 ### Prerequisites